Michael-Mazar/BCI4ALS/README.md

 - Raz Perry (raz.perry@mail.huji.ac.il)
 - Osher Maayan (osher.maayan@mail.huji.ac.il)

+## Important note
+The following instructions and the code files were tested on Windows 10 OS.
+Different operating systems may require some changes.

 ## Pre-requisites
 - Matlab R2021b or newer (for Python integration support) with the libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins installed (instruction are in the course's documentation).
 - Python 3.7-3.9 (at the time of writing this document, Python 3.10 isn't supported by Matlab).